-Mitigation measures will be implemented when the work begins in identified areas of archeological potential to limit potential loss or disturbance of remains, in particular:
+Mitigation measures will be implemented when the work begins in identified areas of archaeological potential to limit potential loss or disturbance of remains, in particular:

-- If soil is excavated to construct the infrastructure base, backfill should be mechanically stripped down to the level of the ancient soil, and then a checkerboard dig of the areas affected should be conducted.
+- Area C of the prehistoric archaeological Site BiFj-49 where Aboriginal remains were found should be fenced outside the work areas. - If soil is excavated to construct the infrastructure base, backfill should be mechanically stripped down to the level of the ancient soil, and then a checkerboard dig of the areas affected should be conducted.
 Ancient soils are found at a depth of approximately 1 m in this sector.
-Exploratory stripping should be carried out under archeological supervision. - If soil is not excavated for the construction of the new infrastructure, a protective layer could be spread over the existing soil to seal the site. - > Any discovery of archeological remains must immediately be communicated to the MCCQ.
+Exploratory stripping should be carried out under archaeological supervision. - If soil is not excavated for the construction of the new infrastructure, a protective layer could be spread over the existing soil to seal the site. - Any discovery of archaeological remains must immediately be communicated to the MCCQ.
+The Mohawk community of Kahnawake will also be advised of any discovery of prehistoric or Aboriginal archaeological remains.
+Work at the discovery site should stop until an archaeologist from the Ministry has completed a qualitative and quantitative assessment.

-No performance objectives have been set for archeology and heritage.
+No performance objectives have been set for archaeology and heritage, since the mitigation measures are sufficiently detailed to limit the effects on this component.

-It is recommended that an archeologist be on site during excavation work in areas of archeological potential.
-The work must stop if artefacts are found, the site must be assessed and a recommendation issued with respect to the measures needed to either protect them or conduct a dig.
+It is recommended that an archaeologist be on site during excavation work in areas of archaeological potential.
+The work must stop if artifacts are found, the site must be assessed and a recommendation issued with respect to the measures needed to either protect them or conduct a dig.